 Study Queensland continues to make student welfare its top priority.
 The Queensland Government has invested in additional services for students so that they remain informed and supported during this global challenge.
 These services include providing information, advice and referrals on health care, employment, budget management, accommodation and legal services, as well as connecting students to social events and activities.

 Study Queensland is supporting Chinese students’ re-entry to Australia and will strengthen its promotion of Queensland’s international education and training sector.
 It is liaising closely with students and other stakeholders to provide any assistance required, particularly to Chinese nationals.

 Study Queensland is also supporting the international education and training industry with a $2 million campaign to diversify the international student market and support re-entry from Chinese students.

 Predicted to become the world’s largest economy in the near future, China’s growing middle class and proximity to Queensland offer significant opportunities for Queensland companies.

-- agriculture and processed food,
+- agricultural products and processed food

-- and manufactured products.
+- manufactured products.

 - niche food products

-- and renewable energy.
+- renewable energy.

 - Food and agribusiness